Neuro-Developmental Therapy (NDT)

 Does your child experience any of the following difficulties?

-•Poor sitting posture, particularly at the meal table or when working at
+- Poor sitting posture, particularly at the meal table or when working at a desk

 If so, the INPP Developmental Movement Programme could help your child overcome these difficulties by;